khashayaryr/number-to-word/README.md

 ## 📜 License

 This project is open-sourced under the MIT License.
-See the `LICENSE` file (you'll need to create this if you haven't already) for more details.
+See the `LICENSE` file for more details.